 You've spent all summer getting your lawn in tip-top shape.
 Your grass has finally taken on that lush green colour you've been working so hard for, you've mowed the perfect stripes, and the length is just right.
 Time to relax, right?

-But then, all of a sudden, the weather turns wet and gloomy and autumn settles in.
-Dead leaves have started to take over your garden, and those summer barbecues feel like they happened years ago.
+But then the weather turns wet and gloomy, and autumn settles in.
+Dead leaves have started to take over your garden, and those summer barbecues feel like years ago.